Shyan1943/p4/README.md

             * Code JQuery script
     iv.
 At display template, load {% load cloudinary %} & insert {% cloudinary dg.image %} to show the image

+### 34. Setup online payment
+    i.
+Sign up an account with <a href="https://stripe.com/en-sg">Stripe</a>

+2| Obtain the Stripe API keys
+Sign into your Stripe Account, and inside the search box, type in "API Keys", and click on "Developers > API Keys"

+3| Copy and paste the Stripe Public and Secret Key into your .bashrc

+Copy the two keys and make sure to export them in your .env file.

+export STRIPE_PUBLISHABLE_KEY='your_publishable_key'
+export STRIPE_SECRET_KEY='your_secret_key'

+4| Install Stripe
+In your bash terminal, install Stripe with:

+pip3 install stripe

+5| Add your Stripe Keys to settings.py
+Inside your settings.py, add your two Stripes keys (we can just put them at the bottom of the page):